 More information

-In Wales the figure is 13km2 (0.04% Welsh waters) that is Skomer Island – the only place where all forms of bottom trawling and scallop dredging are restricted.
-Wales has stopped scallop dredging in all its SACs apart from an outer area of Cardigan Bay.
+In Wales, the figure of total protection from all forms of bottom towed fishing is 13km2 (0.04% Welsh waters) that is at Skomer Island – the only place where all forms of bottom trawling and scallop dredging are restricted.
+Wales has stopped scallop dredging for king scallops (Pecten maximus) from all its SACs apart from an outer area of Cardigan Bay.
 This law was passed in 2010.
-However, it hasn’t followed this up by any restrictions on otter trawling or beam trawling by Welsh or other vessels.
-Wales waters cover 30,778 km square of which all marine SACs other than a section of Cardigan Bay SAC are closed to scallop dredging.
+However, Welsh Government hasn’t followed this up with any restrictions on otter trawling or beam trawling by Welsh or other vessels.
+Wales waters cover 30,778 km2.

 A brief guide to MPA management in England